cryostatio/cryostat-legacy/HTTP_API.md

     `502` - Container JFR received an invalid response from the Grafana datasource after sending the upload request.
     The body is an error message.

-    `502` - JMX connection failed.
+Or, the JMX connection failed.
 This is generally because the target application has SSL enabled over JMX, but ContainerJFR does not trust the certificate.

     ###### example
     ```